kartik-v/yii2-context-menu/README.md

 ### Demo
 You can see detailed [documentation](http://demos.krajee.com/context-menu) on usage of the extension.

+## Latest Release
+The latest version of the module is v1.2.0 released on 25-Nov-2014.
+Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-builder/blob/master/CHANGE.md) for details.

 ## Installation

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).